BasilTAlias/osTicket-Helpdesk-/README.md

 - **Canned Responses:** Pre-written replies for common ticket types

 ### Ticket Lifecycle Simulation
-- Submitted tickets as an end user via the web portal
+- Submitted tickets as an end user via the Support Center portal
 - Triaged, assigned, prioritized, and resolved tickets as an agent
 - Practiced internal notes, ticket transfers, and escalations
 - Simulated overdue tickets and SLA breach scenarios